-He started photography at age 16 by secretly borrowing the family camera, a semi automatic Nikkormat, to take pictures in the streets of Paris.
+Etienne Rougery-Herbaut was born in Paris in 1984.
+He started photography at the age of sixteen by secretly borrowing the family camera, a semi automatic Nikkormat, to take portraits of demonstrators in Paris.

-Etienne’s work takes inspiration from the images of René Burri, their liveliness and precision, and from the strength of the portraits of workers by Dorothea Lange.
+Etienne’s work takes inspiration from the poetic spirit of Agnes Varda and the strength of Dorothea Lange’s workers portraits.